LOOKING FOR FINANCING? ASK YOURSELF THESE QUESTIONS FIRST

 Whether you’re financing or leasing, it’s important to negotiate a monthly payment that meets your cashflow requirements and other business objectives.
 With the payment calculator at CatFinancial.com, you can easily determine how changes in price, down payment size, interest rate and other factors affect your monthly payment.
 It’s a good way to do a little pre-planning before you make any big decisions.
 Find the payment calculator here.

 What does our credit score look like and are there any issues we may need to explain?

-Before contacting a financial services organization, review your credit report.
+Before contacting a financial service organization, review your credit report.
 Correct any inaccuracies and update any information that’s no longer current.
 If there are negative things in the report, be prepared to explain them.